 Finnish sauna and similar amenities are used in all corners of the world for at least 2000 years.
 And it’s not accidental, as the sauna has many health benefits.
 You’ve, probably, heard about some of them like relaxation and improved circulation, but you definitely couldn’t think of some other amazing effects of regular sauna bathing like an antidepressant, analgesics, and even weight loss.

 Health Benefits of Sauna

 Improved blood circulation and related benefits

 Despite that improved blood circulation is commonly known as the effect of the sauna, not many are aware of the additional benefits connected to it.

 The most simply improved circulation means that all necessary nutrients and oxygen will get to every cell faster (even in such “rural” areas as your extremities aka feet and hands) and all Carbon dioxide, metabolites, and toxins will be removed from your body faster and more efficiently too.

 Better blood supply to fat tissue also helps to reduce cellulitis.

 Nerdy note: The effect of improved circulation is achieved by vasodilation (widening of your blood vessels) and increased heart rate.

 Dilation of your blood vessels also helps to lower your blood pressure.
 It was shown that sauna bathing has a positive influence on hypertension.
-And together with nitrate-rich plant foods and low sodium intake, could be a holistic way to treat high blood pressure condition.
+And together with nitrate-rich plant foods and low sodium intake, could be a holistic way to treat high blood pressure conditions.

 You can read more about the positive effects of nitrates on hypertension here.

 Heart rate increased from heat exposure is also a mild heart exercise.
 That is very beneficial for everybody, but especially for people with health problems, who can’t engage in cardio exercise routinely.

 There are numerous studies backing the benefits of sauna on heart health, even for people with congestive heart failure.
-One study showed the more often you go to the sauna the less is your chance to die from a heart attack.
+One study showed the more often you go to the sauna the less your chance to die from a heart attack.